Cissus discolor [KISS-us, DIS-kol-or], comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Ensure the soil offers fast drainage and repot climbing begonia every two years.

-The begonia vine plant does not need grooming, but trimming helps shape the plant as it grows on a pole or trellis.
+The begonia vine plant does not need grooming, but trimming helps shape the plant as it grows on a pole or trellis or in a hanging basket.

 As the plant rarely flowers, buying seeds is the only way to obtain them.

-The best way to propagate discolor is with cuttings.
+The best way to propagate Cissus discolor is with cuttings.

 Take the cuttings when grooming the plant in the early spring or late autumn.